GC-LSTM: Graph Convolution Embedded LSTM for Dynamic Link Prediction: Experiments

-During the training of the model, we input 10 consecutive snapshots $\{G_{t-10},\cdots,G_{t-1}\}$ as a sample into our GC-LSTM model to predict the snapshot at next time $G_{t}$.
-For the TNE model, it has the same input as our model.
-For traditional methods CN, node2vec and LINE, which cannot handle time dependencies.
-There are two typical methods to process the data: 1) using only information of $G_{t-1}$ to predict $G_{t}$~\cite{yao2016link}; 2) integrating the previous 10 snapshots $\{G_{t-10},\cdots,G_{t-1}\}$ into one network to predict $G_{t}$~\cite{li2018deep}.
-Because there may be insufficient information if only the information of the last snapshot is used for link prediction and our GC-LSTM model takes 10 consecutive snapshot networks as input, we choose the second method to ensure the similarity of the input data with our method.
+When training the model, we take 10 consecutive snapshots $\{G_{t-10},\cdots,G_{t-1}\}$ as a sample, and feed the model with it to predict the next snapshot $G_{t}$.
+There are two typical strategies to process networks: 1) using only (t-1)-th snapshot $G_{t-1}$ to predict the next snapshot $G_{t}$~\cite{yao2016link}; 2) integrating the previous 10 snapshots $\{G_{t-10},\cdots,G_{t-1}\}$ into one sample to predict the next snapshot $G_{t}$~\cite{li2018deep}.
+In this paper, we choose the first strategy for node2vec, while choose the second strategy for the others.

-Since the evolution pattern of the network may change over time, we select the average of the three evaluation metrics of the first 20 test samples and all 80 samples to reflect the short-term and long-term prediction performance of predictive model.
-The results are shown in TABLE \ref{table3}.
-We can conclude that the GC-LSTM model outperforms all baseline methods in all dynamic networks for both the short-term and long-term prediction capabilities.
-From the results, the performance obtained by CN, node2vec and LINE explains that these methods designed for static networks are not suitable for dynamic link prediction.
-In contrast, TNE and GC-LSTM achieve much better performance due to their ability of capturing dynamic characteristics.
-Our GC-LSTM model still performs better than TNE on all data sets, especially on the GMAUC metrics that reflect the predictive performance of added and removed links in dynamic networks.
+Since the evolution pattern of dynamic network may change over time, we select the average of the three evaluation metrics of the first 20 test samples and all 80 samples to reflect the short-term and long-term prediction performance of the model.
+All results are presented in TABLE~\ref{table3}, we compared several baseline methods, including node2vec, TNE, ctRBM, GTRBM, and DDNE.
+Link prediction performance indicators include AUC, GMAUC, ER, ER+ and ER-.
+We can find that GC-LSTM outperforms all baseline methods on ER, ER+, and ER-, while node2vec still performs the worst.
+However, under the data sets FB-FORUM and LKML, the indicators AUC and GMAUC are not optimal under GC-LSTM link prediction method, while TNE has better effect.
+Next, we analyze each indicator in detail.
+Where we can see that the GC-LSTM model outperforms all baseline methods for both the short-term and long-term prediction capabilities, while the performance of node2vec is worst in most cases.
+That is to say, network embedding methods, designed for static networks, are not suitable for dynamic network link prediction, while other dynamic prediction models perform much better due to their ability of capturing dynamic characteristics.
+Our GC-LSTM model still performs better than other dynamic prediction models on all datasets in most cases, especially on the GMAUC which reflects the predictive performance of both added and removed links in dynamic networks.